ros2/design/articles/140_resource_names.md

 For ease of use, resource locators allow for a number of context dependent resolution mechanisms.

-Additionally, both resource type and provider name components may be left unspecified, which may or may not lead to ambiguity when addressing resources in a system.
+Additionally, both resource type and host name components may be left unspecified, which may or may not lead to ambiguity when addressing resources in a system.
 Tools and libraries may error in such circumstances, recompose missing components based on well known assumptions or simply leverage that ambiguity in application specific ways.
 Some examples of this include but are not limited to:

-- remapping names for multiple resources of different types that are named alike if no resource type is specified e.g. `foo:=bar` may result in name remapping for matching topics, services and actions.
+- remapping paths for multiple resources of different types that are named alike if no resource type is specified e.g. `foo:=bar` may result in name remapping for matching topics, services and actions.
 - presume (and enforce) that upon a given operation on a resource, said resource is of the expected type even if not resource type is specified e.g. if subscribing to `foo/chatter` it is assumed and expected that said resource name refers to a topic.
 - operating on a subset of all matching resources if no resource type and/or no provider name (if it applies) are specified e.g. calling an `add_two_ints` service may result in the first service found being called or all of them being called and the first response received returned.